mkoenigb/OpenTripPlannerPlugin/README.md

 - Details about Plan API can be found at http://dev.opentripplanner.org/apidoc/1.0.0/resource_PlannerResource.html

 # Examples
-Digitransit (https://digitransit.fi/en/) has a publicly accessible OTP-Server.
-You can find details on https://digitransit.fi/en/developers/services/6-data-containers/routing-data/#opentripplanner-router-zip-files
+Digitransit (https://digitransit.fi/en/), for example, has a publicly accessible OTP-Server.
+You can find details how to access it on their website.
+You can find a list of more OTP-Deployments at https://docs.opentripplanner.org/en/latest/Deployments/.

 ![layerorder](https://github.com/mkoenigb/OpenTripPlannerPlugin/blob/master/example.jpg)